 The Ophthalmology Times article of June 15, 2015, Bone marrow cells show promise in degenerative, ischemic retinal diseases, states that "Intravitreal injection of autologous CD34+ stem cells from bone marrow may be both feasible and well tolerated in eyes with degenerative or ischemic retina diseases, said Susanna S. Park, MD, PhD, " professor, Department of Ophthalmology and Vision Science, University of California-Davis Eye Center, Sacramento.

-Six patients (6 eyes) who were diagnosed with retinal vascular occlusion, dry AMD or retinitis pigmentosa received an intravitreal injection of autologous CD34+bone marrow cells in a pilot study.
+Patients who were diagnosed with retinal vascular occlusion, dry AMD or retinitis pigmentosa received an intravitreal injection of autologous CD34+bone marrow cells in a pilot study.
 The study's aim is "to evaluate both the safety and feasibility of intravitreal autologous CD34+ bone marrow cells as a potential therapy."